-The Power Siting Board has 11 members.
-The state statute establishing the commission mandates that the directors of the Ohio Department of Natural Resources (within which the wildlife agency is housed) and Ohio Environmental Protection Agency serve on the board.15
+The Power Siting Board has 13 members, including four non-voting members and two members representing the local community A 2021 law increased local input in the siting of wind projects, adding representatives from the boards of county commissioners and township trustees located in the proposed project area.
+The county commissioners may restrict an area from wind development, and county citizens may vote on the restriction through referendum.
+The state statute establishing the commission mandates that the directors of the Ohio Department of Natural Resources (which includes the wildlife agency is housed) and Ohio Environmental Protection Agency serve on the board.